 To treat acne, you normally take oxytetracycline for three months.
 Keep taking Oxytetracycline for the length of time your doctor has prescribed unless they tell you otherwise.
 This may vary depending on which condition you are being treated for.

-Common side effects include:
+Common side effects of oxytetracycline include:

-Less common side effects may include:
+Less common side effects of oxytetracycline include:

 You should not take Oxytetracycline if:

-Inform your doctor if you are taking any of the following medicines:
+Speak to your doctor if you are taking any of the following medicines:

 While you are taking Oxytetracycline there are several things you can do to help improve your skin.
 These include eating a healthy diet rich in vitamins and minerals, drinking plenty of water to hydrate the skin and exercising to flush out toxins.
 Maintaining a good skincare routine can also help to ensure excess oil is cleansed away.